Dialect details

 Dialect registry

-keyword value.
+Each validator object contains an internal dialect registry which is used to recognize dialect based on $schema keyword value.
 By default, all official currently supported JSON Schema specification dialects are present in the registry.
 The registry can be updated:

 Please note that overriding existing dialects in the registry is also possible.
-To do so, create a dialect implementation which returns the same value from getMetaSchema()
+To do so, create a dialect implementation which returns the same value from getMetaSchema() as the one you want to override.

 Default dialect

-keyword, a default dialect will be used.
-By default, the default dialect is Draft 2020-12
+If schema does not contain a $schema keyword, a default dialect will be used.
+By default, the default dialect is Draft 2020-12.
+You can change it by calling:

-, then the default dialect will be picked for any unknown (by dialect registry) $schema
+Moreover, if you set disabledSchemaValidation to true, then the default dialect will be picked for any unknown (by dialect registry) $schema keyword values.

 Dialect types